bigbluebutton/bigbluebutton.github.io/index.md

 BigBlueButton is an open source web conferencing system for online learning.
 This means

 * **Open source** - you have full access to BigBlueButton's [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
 With the source code, [installation steps](/2.2/install.html), and [community support](https://bigbluebutton.org/support/), you can easily  your own BigBlueButton server (or 10 servers if you want).
-For each server you can[customize it](2.2/customize.html), [modify it](/2.2/dev.html) and [integrate it](/dev/api.html) into your products and services.
+For each server you can [customize it](2.2/customize.html), [modify it](/2.2/dev.html) and [integrate it](/dev/api.html) into your products and services.
 Cool.

 * **Web conferencing system** - you get the core features you would expect from a commercial web conferencing system (but under an open source license).
 These features include real-time sharing of audio, video, presentation, and screen -- along with collaboration tools such as whiteboard, shared notes, polling, and breakout rooms.
 BigBlueButton can record your sessions for later playback.

 * **Online learning** - BigBlueButton extends these core features to enable a teacher to engage students for learning.
 For example, a tutor can use BigBlueButton's multi-user whiteboard to help a student with solving a difficult math problem.
 BigBlueButton has built-in integrations with all the major learning management systems (LMS), including Canvas, Jenzabar, Moodle, Sakai, and Schoology.
 It also supports Learning Tools Interoperability (LTI) 1.0 for integration with other LMS systems (such as Blackboard and D2L).

 Want to try out BigBlueButton?
 Visit our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) and setup a free account.
 The demo server also runs [Greenlight](https://github.com/bigbluebutton/greenlight), an easy-to-use front-end for creating rooms, starting meetings, inviting others, and managing recordings.
 Greenlight is open source as well.

 Want to setup your own BigBlueButton server?
 If you have a server that meets the [minimum requirements](/2.2/install.html#minimum-server-requirements) and have a domain name pointing to its public IP address, then you can use [bbb-install.sh](https://github.com/bigbluebutton/bbb-install) to install the latest version of BigBlueButton, configure the server with SSL (thanks to Let's Encrypt), setup Greenlight, and have all ready in under 15 minutes.
 Very cool.

 Want to learn more about BigBlueButton?
 Read on.
 The site gives you all the details on how to install, configure, and customize BigBlueButton to your needs.
 We'll start below with brief overview of how BigBlueButton works.

 ## BigBlueButton overview